Obligations with Auto Recalls When Buying a Used Car in Massachusetts

 Boston Products Liability Attorney

 If you or anyone you know has been injured due to a defective product, you may be entitled to compensation.
 If you feel a product was misrepresented to you, improperly sold, or simply unsafe to use, you have the right to hold the company making the product responsible so such products cannot hurt others.
-John J. Sheehan is an experienced products liability attorney serving the greater Boston area, and he can help you navigate a products liability claim from start to finish.
-Contact his Boston office today to learn more about your rights after an injury from a defective product.
+John J. Sheehan is an experienced Boston products liability attorney serving the greater Boston area, and he can help you navigate a products liability claim from start to finish.
+Contact the Boston personal injury lawyers at his office today to learn more about your rights after an injury from a defective product.